Afreda323/React-Native-Movie-Explorer/README.md

 # React Native Movie Explorer(WIP)

-Browse movies besed on various different criteria, search movies, and build a movie watchlist.
+Browse movies based on various different criteria, search movies, and build a movie watchlist.
 The Backend is my [MovieDB GraphQL wrapper](https://github.com/Afreda323/MovieQL).
 It works well on the newest versions of both iOS and Android.

 ## How to use
 - Clone the repo